LianjGroup/Q-P1000_FailureMechanism/README.md

 If you use this dataset, please cite our paper:

 > Juan, R., & Lian, J. (2025).
-Failure Mechanisms in Quenching and Partitioning (Q&P) Steel under Varying Stress States. *Journal Name*, [DOI link here].
+Failure Mechanisms in Quenching and Partitioning (Q&P) Steel under Varying Stress States.
+JMST, [DOI link here].

 ## 📄 License